-AKC, Pet Shops, Puppy Mills
+AKC Pet Shops And Puppy Mills

-October 2010 | TheDogPress.com
+October 2008 | TheDogPress.com

 Col. Sam Harper, Dogsport Reconnaissance

 No wonder AKC wants the pet shops to hustle their papers.
 I asked her what’s wrong with that?
 She says those puppies come from puppy mills.
 Why?
-“Because good breeders don’t sell to pet shops!”
-Why not?
-She talked about how they want to “carefully place” each puppy with “the right owner” and that sounded good but then she made an illogical remark about ethics and that AKC has always said “good breeders don’t sell to pet shops.”
+“She cut me off, went on about how they want to “carefully place” each puppy with “the right owner” and that sounded good but then she made an illogical remark about ethics and that AKC has always said “good breeders don’t sell to pet shops.”

 Well, in between that part of our talk and where I’m going right now, there was a long emotional discussion about why I should never buy a puppy from a pet shop.
 I’ll save that for another time because she made her point well and I see where you guys are coming from on that but worse yet, I see where you’re headed.

 Here’s the way I see it.
 She must have been right about AKC taking moral issue with selling to pet shops but what I kept finding was breed clubs that say members can’t sell to a pet shop.
-It was right there in every Club’s Ethics Codes.
+It was right there in most dog club’s Ethics Codes.
 If it ever was in AKC ethics or policies it is long gone and removed from the internet.

-So anyway, when AKC fessed up that a big chunk of its income was from “commercial breeders” some wise guy on the board must have pointed out how hypocritical that was and from what I could gather, they made up this High Volume Breeder’s Committee to “check it out” which in my playbook means, get on the field.
+So when AKC fessed up that a big chunk of its income was from “commercial breeders” some wise guy on the board must have pointed out how hypocritical that was and from what I could gather, they made up this High Volume Breeder’s Committee to “check it out” which in my playbook means, get on the field.
 So they did.

-“Those pet shop and puppy mill dogs are not healthy!
+AKC says they have to have the money from puppy mills and the logical connection is through the pet shops.
+I thought it made sense until I made the mistake of saying that to my daughter.
+Man, she went ballistic!
+"Those pet shop and puppy mill dogs are not healthy!
 They have genetic problems, they get sick.”
 I smiled, loving to debate her.
 Reminded her that is what the BBC program stressed about purebred dogs in England.
 Bad health.

 But then she got to the bottom line with “But daddy, we show breeders can’t compete with those puppy mills if AKC sides with them!
 For all my life we’ve been told by AKC that puppy mills were bad, dogs are mistreated, carelessly and badly bred, and we, the AKC show breeders are doing it right and we have something special to offer caring homes and…” she trailed off into tears and it just about broke my heart.